Start Printed Page 5383

 IV.
 Approval of the Office of the Secretary

-Section 900.2 of the final rule explains when the provisions of part 900 would apply to the coordination of Federal authorizations.
-The provisions of part 900, which are consistent with DOE's prior regulations and the 2009 MOU (for additional background on the MOU, please refer to the proposed rule (81 FR 5383, Feb.
-2, 2016)), will apply to qualifying projects, and will also apply to Other Projects at the discretion of the Assistant Secretary of DOE's Office of Electricity Delivery and Energy Reliability (OE-1).
-Both types of projects must be for transmission facilities used for the transmission of electric energy in interstate commerce, but qualifying projects are generally 230 kV or above and cross jurisdictions administered by more than one Federal entity or MOU signatory agency.
+Section 900.2 of the proposed rule explains when the provisions of part 900 would apply to the coordination of Federal authorizations.
+The provisions of part 900, which are consistent with DOE's existing regulations and the 2009 MOU, would apply to Qualifying Projects, and would also apply to Other Projects at the discretion of the Assistant Secretary of DOE's Office of Electricity Delivery and Energy Reliability (OE-1).
+Both types of projects must be for transmission facilities that are used for the transmission of electric energy in interstate commerce, but Qualifying Projects are generally 230 kV or above and cross jurisdictions administered by more than one Federal Entity or MOU Signatory Agency.

 FERC adopted regulations setting forth the procedures it will follow in such circumstances.